cwang04/LoL-Data-Analysis/README.md

 *   "dpm"
 *   "dtpm"

 Damage_stats like "dpm" and "dtpm" helps us differentiate top from both bot and mid more effectively.
 In LOL, although many games can result in both the bot, top and mid players all becoming the carries, meaning high KDA, of their team.
-However, when this happens, "dpm" and "dtpm" help us identify who si who.
+However, when this happens, "dpm" and "dtpm" help us identify who is who.
 Since top tends to have the tankiest champions and fight in a short range, when they carry they tend to have both a high "dpm" and "dtpm".
 While in the hand when bot and mid carries, since they fight in a long range, they then to have a high "dpm" but low "dtpm".
 Thus this stats will help us differentiate in many of these edge cases.

 **Designing Our New pipeline:**